agawronski/pandas_redshift/README.md

-## Note 2018-09-20:
-Release 1.1.3. has not been fully tested.
-Core functionality has been tested, however much of the additional functionality has not.
-Please open issues regarding anything you encounter as soon as possible so that I can ensure this release is stable.

 ## pandas_redshift

 This package is designed to make it easier to get data from redshift into a pandas DataFrame and vice versa.